coolpalani/installing-kubernetes-with-kubeadm/README.md

     #############################################
     swapoff -a

+## Step 2: Installing Docker, Kubeadm, Kubelet and Kubectl
-Log in again and execute the following <br />
+Log in again and execute the following in all the hosts:<br />

     #############################################
     #INSTALLING AND CONFIGURING DOCKER